jpc-hpe/my_nvim_config/README.md

 ### todo-comments

 This plugin works by default in the current working directory.
 While some of the commands accept a `cwd` option, not all of them do.
-I initially created a fork of the plugin, but finally decided to have keymaps that temporarily switch the cwd , execute the command, and then switch back.
+I initially created a fork of the plugin, but finally decided to have keymaps that temporarily switch the cwd, execute the command, and then switch back.
 I am unsure if this can create race conditions for other plugins, so use it at your own risk.

 ### luaconsole and neorepl